filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

 via building a simple web app that has the following screens:
 1. Home page:
     * display tabular list of miners with current reputation score.
-    * able to view, search, filter miners based on reputation score.
+    * be able to view, search, filter miners based on reputation score.
 3. Specific Miner Page: querying miner details from the service.